iconofsin/gas-bad/README.md

 # gas-bad
 A collection of tips and tricks for better EVM gas utilisation from all around the space.
-Consider adding it via PRs, tysm.
+Consider adding to it via PRs, tysm.